microsoft/Mastering-the-Marketplace/saas/labs/lab2-create-landing-page/README.md

 > **Completion of this lab is required for the following labs in the series to work properly.**

-For this lab you will need the following.
+For this lab, you will need the following.

 1. An offer configured in [Partner Center](https://partner.microsoft.com/en-us/dashboard) as per Lab 1
 1. An Azure account and access to the [Azure portal](https://portal.azure.com/)